 - Partition and Label the viSNE Map into Cellular Populations

 Before attempting to proceed with an analysis of a viSNE map, it is necessary to understand if the settings used in the run resulted in a viSNE map with sufficient quality to warrant analysis.
 Regardless of the quality of the data that were passed through viSNE, it's possible that the settings used for the analysis did not allow for a good result.
 The most typical reason for this is a lack of iterations when working with viSNE runs with larger numbers of events (as a rough example, in abundance of 400,000 events).
-If coloring the viSNE map by channel results in overlapping and poorly formed islands of events, another run should be attempted with more iterations to improve the clarity of the results.
-Other viSNE settings are also available that may improve the separation of events in the viSNE map.
+If coloring the viSNE map by channel results in overlapping and poorly formed islands of events that don't separate the expression of a single marker into distinct locations on the map, another run should be attempted with more iterations to improve the clarity of the results.
+In addition, changing the perplexity may improve the separation of events in the viSNE map.

 - Populations that were not captured by traditional gates and thus were uncategorized